mikebell/mikebell.io/content/posts/2024-03-20-my-watch-collection.md

 This is the "inverted" version of the 1ER.
 It's difficult to read without the backlight and I absolutely love it.
 Both the 1ER and 1BER often go on sale for 20/30% off on Amazon so if you keep an eye out then you can get a bargain.

+## Christopher Ward C60 Trident Pro 300

+Don't drink and buy watches folks!
+Not quite as bad as that but I'd had my eye on a diver for a while and showed my wife it when we were out and about and we both agreed it was a stunning watch.
+A few drinks later and I bought it.
+I don't wear this anywhere near as much as I should, it's one of the few watches I own that you have to coordinate your clothes with.
+The trident on the seconds hand is a really nice touch and goes to show how much such a little thing really can set a watch off.

+## Seiko SRPD79K1

+This is quite an interesting watch, those that follow the cheaper end of the watch market will instantly recognise that it's a Seiko 5, there are lots of versions of this watch out there and you can usually pick one up quite cheap.
+I don't really wear this anymore, it's an ok watch but the outer ring is mis-aligned (a common problem) which bugs me.
+My intention for this watch is to take it apart and have a go at modding it.
+I like the idea of making it into a cheap Snoopy or replacing the hands with white/yellow hands.
+I've never gotten around to opening it up and taking it apart but will do at some point.
+It's also worth noting that this thing keeps terrible time, it's off by at least 10 seconds a day.